faylward/ncldv_markersearch/README.md

 **-a, --allhits**
 If this option is specified then all hits marker genes (that are above the predefined bit score thresholds) will be output.
 This option is not compatible with the -c option.
 This can be useful if you want to see if certain marker genes are present in multiple copies.

+**-g, --galigner [new feature added in Feb 2024]** This option lets you choose the alignment program used for MSAs.
+The default is clustal omega, but you can now choose Muscle5 instead if you wish.
+Muscle5 may substantially improve MSAs used for phylogenetics (see paper https://www.nature.com/articles/s41467-022-34630-w).
+For this, please make sure Muscle5 is in your PATH and can be called with "muscle".
+See install instructons on the website: https://www.drive5.com/muscle/.

 ### Marker Descriptions